Thailand

 Maiton Island

 Maiton is a private island just nine kilometers off the southeast coast of Phuket.
-You might be one of the lucky few that get to watch wild dolphins riding in the clear waters of your boat's wake.
-Beneath the turquoise waters encircling the island is a thriving coral sanctuary, home to over hundreds of fishes and magnificent colorful marine life.
-Alternatively, you can head to Koh Rang Yai, a peaceful island just five kilometers from the east coast of Phuket and wander through the shady, tree-lined paths of the island.
+You might be one of the lucky few who get to watch wild dolphins riding in the clear waters of your boat's wake.
+Beneath the turquoise waters encircling the island is a thriving coral sanctuary, home to hundreds of fishes and magnificent colorful marine life.
+Alternatively, you can head to Koh Rang Yai, a peaceful island just five kilometers from the east coast of Phuket, and wander through the island's shady, tree-lined paths.
 Rang Yai has a mysterious southern drift current that takes you from one end of the island to the other.
 Try it; it's great fun.

 Koh Phi Phi

 There are six islands in the breathtaking archipelago called Phi Phi, pronounced pee-pee.
 They lie 50 kilometers southeast of Phuket and are part of the Hat Nopparat Thara-Ko Phi Phi National Park.
 This is home to abundant marine life, coral gardens, limestone mountains with cliffs, caves, and endless white sandy beaches.
-Various archaeological discoveries have led scientists to believe that Phi Phi was the oldest community in Thailand, dating back to the prehistoric period.
+Various archaeological discoveries have led scientists to believe that Phi Phi was the oldest community in Thailand, dating back to prehistoric times.
 When approached by boat, the islands dramatically rise from the sea as if to form an impenetrable stronghold.
-The towering cliffs are met by white powdery beaches and gently swaying palm trees.
+White powdery beaches meet the towering cliffs and gently swaying palm trees.
 Phi Phi has an interesting heritage and houses a melting pot of nationalities and religions, including Buddhists, Thai-Chinese, Muslims, and even sea gypsies, the Chao Ley.

 Koh Hong and Phang Nga Bay